Swineshead railway station

 Swineshead railway station serves the village of Swineshead in Lincolnshire, England.
 Although named Swineshead, the station is, in reality, located in the hamlet of Swineshead Bridge some miles north of Swineshead.
-The line was opened by the Boston, Sleaford and Midland Counties Railway.
+It is sited 130 mi 25 chain from London Kings Cross (measured via Grantham), and is between Heckington and Hubberts Bridge, on the Poacher Line which runs between Nottingham and Skegness.
 The station is now owned by Network Rail and managed by East Midlands Railway who provide all rail services.